Words and terms used in the world of From The Waters.

 Plural harribs.
 An Ephillion creature similar to a hare.

-A flair that allows the user to sense the potential in humans for becoming an aelinuan.
+A flair that allows the user to sense the potential in a human for becoming an aelinuan.
+This can be used in order to choose which humans to present to aetris for velurea.
+In Aelin this role is performed by Blue Celestials.

-In Aelin City a headquarters refers to one of the buildings in which a set of District Guardians work.
+In Aelin a Headquarters refers to one of the buildings in which a set of Jurisdictional or District Guardians work.

-A labyrinthian hedge maze made up of tall gilisiuses that almost entirely encircles the Spiric and thereby separates it from the East District.
+A labyrinthian hedge maze made up of tall gilisiuses that almost entirely encircles the Makuary and thereby separates it from the rest of Eastley.

 One of the Aelin ranks.
 Concerned with promoting, maintaining or restoring aelinuan health through the study, diagnosis, and treatment of disease, injury, and other physical and mental impairments.